AzeezAdekunle/auto-mpg-regression/README.md

 # Auto MPG Regression Analysis

-## Project Overview
+## Overview
-This project builds and evaluates regression models to predict vehicle fuel efficiency (miles per gallon) using engine and design characteristics from the Auto MPG dataset.
-The goal is to demonstrate a complete, real-world regression workflow, including data cleaning, feature engineering, model evaluation, and interpretation.
+This project applies regression modeling techniques to predict vehicle fuel efficiency (miles per gallon, MPG) using engine and design characteristics from the Auto MPG dataset.
+The objective is to demonstrate a complete, real-world regression workflow, from data cleaning and feature engineering to model diagnostics, regularization, and cross-validation.

+The project emphasizes **model interpretability, robustness, and generalization**, rather than relying solely on complex models.

 ---

 ## Dataset
 - **Source:** Auto MPG dataset
-- **Observations:** 392 vehicles
+- **Number of observations:** 392 vehicles
-- **Target Variable:** Miles per gallon (mpg)
+- **Target variable:** Miles per gallon (mpg)
+- **Features include:**
-- **Features:** Engine displacement, horsepower, weight, acceleration, model year, and origin
+  Cylinders, displacement, horsepower, weight, acceleration, model year, and origin

 ---

 ## Methodology

 ### 1. Data Cleaning
-- Converted non-numeric values in the `horsepower` column
+- Converted non-numeric entries in the `horsepower` column to numeric values
-- Removed rows with missing values
+- Removed rows with missing values due to their small proportion
 - Ensured correct data types for all features

+---

 ### 2. Feature Engineering
-- Created a **power-to-weight ratio** (horsepower / weight)
+To capture interaction-like relationships between engine characteristics, the following features were engineered:
+- **Power-to-weight ratio:** horsepower / weight
-- Created **engine size per cylinder** (displacement / cylinders)
+- **Engine size per cylinder:** displacement / cylinders

-- Retained original variables after empirical evaluation showed improved performance
+Empirical evaluation showed that retaining both original and engineered features improved predictive performance.

+---

 ### 3. Feature Scaling
-- Applied standardization to input features only
+- Input features (`X`) were standardized using training-set statistics
+- The target variable (`mpg`) was **not scaled**
+- Scaling was applied to support coefficient interpretation and regularized models
-- Scaling was performed using training data statistics to avoid data leakage
+- Care was taken to avoid data leakage

+---

 ### 4. Modeling
+Two regression models were evaluated:
-- **Baseline model:** Multiple Linear Regression
+- **Multiple Linear Regression (baseline)**
-- **Regularized model:** Ridge Regression
+- **Ridge Regression (regularized model)**

-- Models were compared using MAE and R² on a held-out test set
+Performance was assessed using:
+- **R² (coefficient of determination)**
+- **Mean Absolute Error (MAE)** expressed as a percentage

+---

 ### 5. Model Diagnostics
-- Residual analysis to verify linearity and homoscedasticity
+- Residual analysis confirmed linearity and homoscedasticity
+- Residuals were centered around zero with no clear patterns
-- Variance Inflation Factor (VIF) used to assess multicollinearity
+- Variance Inflation Factor (VIF) was used to assess multicollinearity

+Multicollinearity among engine-related features motivated the use of Ridge regression.

+---

 ### 6. Cross-Validation
-- 5-fold cross-validation used to assess model stability across different data splits
+- 5-fold cross-validation was performed to evaluate model stability
+- Cross-validation provided a realistic estimate of out-of-sample performance
+- Results confirmed that the model generalizes reasonably well beyond a single train-test split

 ---